 There is an abundance of information to be found on the internet about company voluntary arrangements (CVA’s) on the internet.
 They sound like a really good idea.
 You do not need to close and liquidate.
-You can keep going, keep your bank account and trading name and your creditors can get something back and not see it all go down the drain in a liquidation and closure.
+You can keep going, keep your bank account and trading name and your creditors can also get something back and not see it all go down the drain in a liquidation and closure.

 Sometimes if your company has qualifications and licences you can keep these as well.
 There is also no need for a report to the Insolvency Service on the directors’ conduct – an issue if the directors have had recent previous insolvencies.

-So, you might ask why doesn’t everyone do a CVA and keep going when they hit trouble?
+So, why doesn’t everyone do a CVA and keep going when they hit trouble?

 There are several hurdles to get through to make a CVA work.
 Some of the issues are:

-Often, once the issues above are explained to directors they would rather liquidate and close and buy back the assets back or use a pre-pack administration.
+Often, once the issues above are explained to directors they would rather liquidate and close and buy back the assets or use a pre-pack administration.
 It gives them more control over the situation.

 I know I have written the negatives of CVA’s, but they do have their good points.

 One good use of a CVA is to restructure a chain of retail shops.
 Normally all suppliers as essential suppliers continue to be paid apart from landlords.
 Landlords are then categorised into the type of lease they have and whether to keep a lease on the same terms, push through a rent reduction or break the lease because the retail site is no longer viable.

 Step one would be to meet with the directors and consider all the options.
 It has to be worth considering the alternatives such as Administration to at last rule them out.